OH1KK/KiwiSDR-antenna-switch-extension/README.md

     chmod a+rx /usr/local/bin/ms-s7-web

-If your antenna switch does not use factory default IP 192.168.11.100, you have to mofidy /etc/default/ms-s7-web script and change IPADDRESS.
+If your antenna switch does not use factory default IP 192.168.11.100, you have to mofidy /etc/default/ms-s7-web configuration file and change IPADDRESS.

 At this point test that you can control script from KiwiSDR console.